-Recently released figures have shown that the global yacht charter market is growing with the valuation of $35 billion in 2014 expected to reach $51 billion by 2020.
-Eastern Europe is expected to see the biggest growth of 7.2% per year with other regions averaging a growth of 6.5%.
+Recently released figures have shown that the global yacht charter market is growing with a valuation of $35 billion in 2014 expected to reach $51 billion by 2020.
+Eastern Europe is expected to see the biggest growth of 7.2% per year with other regions averaging growth of 6.5%.
 The boom is due to the rising disposable income of consumers globally and the increasing number of yacht charter destinations.
-Product innovation and advances in technology have also improved the industry and have also been duly credited with some of the success.
+Product innovation and advances in technology have also improved the industry.
+And, have also been duly credited with some of the success.

 The global financial recovery and the fortunes of the yacht charter market